noheton/shepard/CONTRIBUTING.md

 ### General

-- The code on the main branch is always functional.
+- The code on the develop branch is always functional.
-- There is no commented out code for the main branch.
-- No console output (`System.out.println()` or `console.log()`) is used on the main branch.
-- All files except Java files are formatted according to our prettier configuration
+- All files are formatted according to our prettier configuration
 - Changes in merge requests are complete, self-contained, and implement only a single functionality.
 - Changes that do not belong to an existing merge request are implemented in a separate merge request.
+- The existing package structure is not violated by the new code.
+- There is no commented out code for the develop branch.
+- No console output (`System.out.println()` or `console.log()`) is used on the develop branch.
+- No warnings occur during compilation.
+- Do not include unnecessary packages.
+- Included packages should be backed by a company or a large community.
+- Don't add comments to obvious things.
+- Write meaningful log messages.

 ### Frontend Code

-- The existing package structure is not violated by the new code.
 - Use the latest JavaScript standard.
-- Define components using Vue [Single File Components](https://v2.vuejs.org/v2/guide/single-file-components.html).
+- Define components using Vue [Single File Components](https://vuejs.org/api/sfc-spec.html) and [script setup](https://vuejs.org/api/sfc-script-setup.html).
-- Do not include unnecessary packages.
-- Included packages should be backed by company or large community.
 - Do not change the `package-lock.json` unless you have included or updated a package.
-- Write meaningful log messages.
-- All code is formatted according to our prettier configuration.
-- No warnings occur during compilation.

 ### Backend Code

 - Added functionality is tested by unit tests.
 - Regular use cases are tested with integration tests.
-- The existing package structure is not violated by the new code.
 - Do not introduce dependency cycles.
-- All code is formatted according to the eclipse buildin code style.
-- No warnings occur during compilation.
 - The OpenAPI documentation is consistent with the actual behavior of the software.
 - Classes and public methods are uniformly documented using javadoc comments.
-- Don't add comments to obvious things.
 - If you need any of the features of objects, use them otherwise use primitives.
 - Try to offload as much work as possible to the databases.
 - Parallelize things only when needed (e.g. if more than 1000 objects will occur in a stream).